mli0603/stereo-transformer/README.md

 # STereo TRansformer (STTR)

-This is the official repo for our work [Revisiting Stereo Depth Estimation From a Sequence-to-Sequence Perspective with Transformers](https://arxiv.org/abs/2011.02910) for CVPR 2021 submission.
+This is the official repo for our work [Revisiting Stereo Depth Estimation From a Sequence-to-Sequence Perspective with Transformers](https://arxiv.org/abs/2011.02910).

 ![](media/network_overview.png)